Tlf/tlf/doc/README_QTC.txt

 BACKSPACE key deletes the next charaters to left, and move the right part to left.
 DELETE key deletes the current character as you're staying, and shifts the characters to left at the next to right.
+As I described above, the SPACE move the cursor to the next field (or first, if you are in last field) inside of QTC line, in RECV mode.

 Storing QTC's
 =============

 Tlf stores QTC's in two files.
 The received QTC's are stored in QTC_recv.log, sent QTC's are stored in QTC_sent.log.
+These logfiles will created automatically, when Tlf starts.

 Receiving QTC